Valencia: 2-3 Day Itinerary Ideas

 -

 Museo de la Almoina – Nearby to the main plazas, you can make a quick stop and see the 2nd century Roman ruins of the city.
-If it intrigues you, there is an on-site museum as well.
-Normally I would just take my friends over to the viewing area where you can walk on a glass platform, and look down at the ruins beneath.
+If it intrigues you, there is an on-site museum too.
+Normally I would just take my friends to the viewing area where you can walk on a glass platform, and look down at the ruins beneath.

 -

 Torres de Serranos– These towers formed what was once one of twelve entries through the original medieval city gates.
 Constructed in 1392, they are one of Valencia’s most iconic sights!
-You can walk up into the towers, read a bit about the history, and check out the surrounding view.
-If time permits, visit the nearby Torres de Quart too- a place riddled with bullet holes from Napoleon’s troops.
+You can walk up into the towers, read about the history, and check out the view.
+Visit the nearby Torres de Quart too- a place riddled with bullet holes from Napoleon’s troops.

 -

 Barrio del Carmen– Depending on how much time you have, try to check out the street art of this artsy, young, urban neighborhood of the city.
-There are organized tours, but exploring on your own is fine too!
-If you’re not too tired, this is also a great place to go out on the town and experience a little of the amazing Spanish nightlife!
+There are organized Carmen tours, but exploring on your own is fine too!
+This is also a great place to go out and experience the amazing Spanish nightlife!

-Day 2– Also easily done on foot, the only exception would be getting from the Central Market to the City of Arts and Sciences.
-This could be a quick cab ride, or use the very clean and easy to navigate metro system.
+Day 2– Also easily done on foot, the only exception is getting from the Central Market to the City of Arts and Sciences.
+This could be a quick cab ride, or use the very clean and easy to navigate metro system!

 -